arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 To use the APIs, you need to create an API Key Token in the API Keys section of your Space.

-***We strongly recommend you to add a Service Account role in to your Shared Space to create/manage/maintain API Keys Tokens.
-The Service Account should not be linked to a personal email account, so that the API Keys which will be created do not risk getting lost if that email account gets canceled.***
+***We strongly recommend you add a Service Account role to your Shared Space to create/manage/maintain API Keys Tokens.
+The Service Account should not be linked to a personal email account so that the API Keys which will be created do not risk getting lost if that email account gets canceled.***

 ***If you want to start creating your own API Keys Token, take a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-iot-api) and [this documentation](https://www.arduino.cc/reference/en/iot/api/).***